megvii-research/LGD/README.md

 ## Main Results (About MS-COCO in regular and supplementary sections)
 Experiments are mainly conducted with 8x 2080 ti GPUs (For experiments like with backbone Swin-Tiny that are proned to be OOM, we opt for distributed training with 2 machines with total 16 2080 ti GPUs or single 8-GPUs V100 machine).
 Here we provide primary experimental results that detection heads with various backbones with FPN (Table 1, 12 and 13) in the paper.
 We perform a code refactoring upon the primitive codes before paper submission deadline and re-run the experiments which could be well reproduced.
 Compared with the arXiv version of paper, there could be around 0.1 mAP difference (slightly +0.1 for the most part). lgd-pretrained models and logs are available below:
-Notes: For the usage of Swin-Tiny backbone below, you may conduct a conversion which we 've done for you and can be downloaded at [LINK](https://drive.google.com/file/d/1tYE_2R-FQUorsJF6j8OD_lr8TuRJFADC/view?usp=sharing) and put it under a manually created $pretrained_backbones$ directory.
+Notes: For the usage of Swin-Tiny backbone below, you may conduct a conversion which we 've done for you and can be downloaded at [LINK](https://drive.google.com/file/d/1tYE_2R-FQUorsJF6j8OD_lr8TuRJFADC/view?usp=sharing) and put it under a manually created $pretrained_backbones$ sub-directory.

 RetinaNet